topsecretagent007/token-ai-agent/CONTRIBUTING.md

-# Contributing to Langflow
+# Contributing to AI Agents

-This guide is intended to help you get started contributing to Langflow.
+This guide is intended to help you get started contributing to AI.
 As an open-source project in a rapidly developing field, we are extremely open to contributions, whether it be in the form of a new feature, improved infra, or better documentation.